gelatodigital/web3-functions-sdk/README.md

   `npx hardhat w3f-deploy oracle`

   ### e2e testing
-  The Web3 Function hardhat plugin exposes the `w3f` object that can be imported dirctly from hardhat.
+  The Web3 Function hardhat plugin exposes the `w3f` object that can be imported directly from hardhat.

   This object will help you to instantiate your Web3 Function and run it.